sam217pa/minimal-mistakes/_posts/2015-10-21-lectures-and-datavis.markdown

 Tufte says a chart's data to ink ratio should be maximized.
 Chartjunk should be eliminated.

 I say ideas to speak ratio is the measure of a lecture's quality.
-Charttalk is needless.
+Talkjunk is needless.
 So many talk are crippled with useless information that it is rather the rule than the exception.

 Focus should be on the lecturer.
 Not on the screen.
 The lecturer's focus should be on the listener.
 Not on the screen.